Brian Benjamin: Lieutenant governor of New York

-On August 26, 2021, Benjamin was appointed by New York Governor Kathy Hochul to the position of lieutenant governor of New York.
-Hochul, who was elected lieutenant governor in 2014 and re-elected in 2018, became governor of New York on August 24, 2021, following the resignation of her predecessor, Andrew Cuomo; this event created a vacancy in the lieutenant governor position.
+On August 26, 2021, New York Governor Kathy Hochul appointed Benjamin to the position of lieutenant governor of New York.
+Hochul, as lieutenant governor, had become governor two days earlier, following the resignation of Governor Andrew Cuomo; this created a vacancy in the lieutenant governor position.

-Benjamin was sworn in on September 9, so that a special election to fill the vacancy in his State Senate seat could be held concurrently with the November general election.
+Benjamin was sworn in on September 9, 2021, so that a special election to fill the vacancy in his State Senate seat could be held concurrently with the November general election.
 He is the second Black lieutenant governor in the history of the State of New York.

 Following his swearing-in, Benjamin stated that he had reimbursed his campaign account for a large payment that was made to an event venue in October 2018, the same month he and his wife held a wedding party.
 The payment had been questioned by the New York Board of Elections.